 Hole 1991 (photo by Michael Lavine).

 For many women and nonbinary people who play music today, who were teenagers in the 90s, or even later, we can trace our roots directly back to the band.
 For me it was seeing Patty Schemel drumming during the band’s Saturday Night Live performance in 1994 when I was thirteen.
 It was like I was struck by lightning.
-I was transfixed by what I was seeing on the screen and knew then that was what I was meant to do; I became a drummer for life in that moment.
+I was transfixed by what I was seeing on the screen, mesmerized and unable to look away.
+I knew then that that was what I was meant to do and I became a drummer for life in that moment.

 It’s kinda wild to directly trace my musical path back to one moment